epccs/RPUno/SelfTest/README.md

 Connect a fairly large 12V SLA battery and a 100k Ohm resistor to the battery thermistor input.
 The test looks for an MPPT voltage so the battery should be less than the float voltage.

 The battery needs to charge to 13.1V before the VIN that powers MCU will connect.
-A large battery will give sufficient time to load the firmware and run a test before float voltage reached and the MPPT mode terminates.
+A large battery will give sufficient time to load the firmware and run a test before the float voltage is reached and the MPPT mode terminates.

 ## Power Supply